-- reduce the sugar, salt, and fat (SSF) content of food products; - encourage a culture of calculating calories to stay healthy; - promote healthier lifestyles; and - improve public awareness of healthy diets.
+- reduce the sugar, salt, and fat (SSF) content of food products, - encourage a culture of calculating calories to stay healthy, - promote healthier lifestyles, and - improve public awareness of healthy diets.

-On January 1, 2020, SFDA banned the use of added sugar or its sources (honey, glucose syrup) artificial flavors, color additives and energy drinks in "fresh and mixed juices.
-The regulation was enforced July 1, 2021on food service outlets operating in the Kingdom.
+On January 1, 2020, SFDA banned the use of added sugar or its sources (honey, glucose syrup or any types of artificial sweeteners) natural or artificial flavors, color additives and energy drinks in "fresh and mixed juices."
+The regulation was enforced July 1, 2021, on food service outlets operating in the Kingdom.
+Fruit juice mixes and drinks are allowed to include some of these ingredients, except for energy drinks.